j-machacek/test/docs/algorithms/mealpy/mealpy.md

 * `maxiter`: Maximum number of iterations to be performed before the optimization stops, default is `maxiter=200`.
 * `exit_iter`: Early stoppage criterion.
 If the global best solution not better an epsilon after `exit_iter` iterations then stop the optimization.
 Default is `exit_iter=30`
 * `popsize`: Population size defined as the next power to two of `N*popsize`, where `N` is the dimensionality of the problem (= number of parameters of the constitutive model to be optimized).
 Default is `popsize=15`.
 * `method` : Optimization algorithm to be used.
-Currently the following algorithms are
+Currently the following algorithms are:
+    *

 {:toc}